dqops/dqo/docs/checks/column/numeric/number-above-max-value.md

 # number above max value data quality checks

-A column-level check that ensures that the number of values in the monitored column with a value above a user-defined value as a parameter does not exceed set thresholds.
+This check finds numeric values bigger than the maximum accepted value.
+It counts the values that are too big.
+ This check raises a data quality issue when the count of too big values exceeds the maximum accepted count.

 ___